kotlin-hands-on/hands-on/Creating HTTP APIs with Ktor/03_customer-routes.md

 Accept: application/json
 ```

-When a client makes such a request, content negotiation allows the server can examine the `Accept` header, see if it can serve this specific type of content, and if so, return the result.
+When a client makes such a request, content negotiation allows the server to examine the `Accept` header, see if it can serve this specific type of content, and if so, return the result.

 In our case, we're going to install the `ContentNegotitaion` feature and enable its support for JSON.
 Let's add the following code to the `Application.module()` function: